SANGGEOLPARK/lea_with_maskingconversion/README.md

 # lea_with_maskingconversion
-LEA with goubin's masking converion function
+LEA with goubin's masking conversion function

 This source was created based on KISA's open source.